Regulatory requirements slow down the pace of innovation

 - in 42% of life science companies in Skåne

-Regulatory requirements and automation in production are both keys to innovation and brakes in Skåne's life science sector, according to a new study from Plantvision.
+Regulatory requirements and automation in production are both keys to innovation and obstacles in Skåne's life science sector, according to a new study from Plantvision.

-Skåne, 14 January 2025 - Strict regulatory requirements and the need for automation in production are at the heart of the biggest challenges and opportunities in Skåne's life science sector, according to a new qualitative study by Syno, commissioned by Plantvision, a leading player in quality assurance, compliance and digitalization.
+Skåne, January 14, 2025 – Strict regulatory requirements and the need for automation in production are at the heart of the biggest challenges and opportunities in Skåne's life science sector, according to a new qualitative survey by Syno, commissioned by Plantvision, a leading player in quality assurance, compliance, and digitization.
 Of Sweden's approximately 4,000 life science companies, 820 are based in Skåne, a region with great potential for growth and innovation.

 The qualitative study, which interviewed 31 life science companies in Skåne, highlights crucial factors for strengthening competitiveness and driving innovation in the sector.